 classified.
 The vineyards cover 16 hectares of vineyards.
 It will be the red wine varieties Tempranillo

 , as well as the white varieties Malvasía ( Planta Nova

 ) grown.
 The area is fully owned by the large winery Bodegas Irache.

-This covers a total of 150 hectares of vineyards, the Vino de Pago area thus makes only a relatively small part.
+This covers a total of 150 hectares of vineyards, so the Vino-de-Pago area only makes up a relatively small part.
 It is the former winery of the adjacent now closed Benedektinerklosters

-"Monasterio de Santa Maria la Real de Irache".
-It is located on the Camino Francés of the Way of St. James and was an important pilgrim hostel in the Middle Ages.
-The winery still cultivates the ancient custom practiced since then, to offer the pilgrims to Santiago de Compostela a "Fuente del Vino" (wine fountain) wine.
-Every day, 70 liters of wine are made available with the request for "economical enjoyment", yet many pilgrims go out empty-handed.
+"Monastery of Santa Maria la Real de Irache".
+It is located on the Camino Francés des Jakobsweg and was an important pilgrim hostel in the Middle Ages.
+The winery still maintains the old custom of offering pilgrims to Santiago de Compostela wine from a "Fuente del Vino" (wine fountain).
+70 liters of wine are made available every day with the request for "economical enjoyment", but many pilgrims are left empty-handed.